simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 ## Testing

-Is useful to test only certain tests in a browser.
+Is useful to run only certain tests in a browser.
 For example: `cargo make tests --project=chrome-desktop --grep=header`

 ## Arquitecture